-Unemployment driven by the COVID-19 outbreak in the County was at 6.4% as of January 2021 compared to 3.9% as of January 2020, according to the U.S. Department of Labor, Bureau of Labor Statistics ("BLS").
-As of January 2021, total non-farm employment on Long Island was 1.20 million, a decrease of 119,300 or 9% as compared to January 2020, according to BLS.
-The County continues to monitor the impact on unemployment and the broader County economy as the County moves through reopening from PAUSE restrictions.
+Unemployment in the County shows recovery from the height of the pandemic.
+The Unemployment rate in the County was 3.2% as of March 2022 compared to 5.5% as of March 2021, according to the U.S. Department of Labor, Bureau of Labor Statistics ("BLS").
+As of March 2022, total non-farm employment on Long Island was 1.29 million, an increase of 49,000 or 4% as compared to March 2021, according to BLS.
+The County continues to monitor the impact on unemployment and the broader County economy.

 The COVID-19 outbreak has affected and is expected to continue to affect travel, commerce, global financial markets and worldwide economic growth.
 Although the total impact and cost to the County of the ongoing COVID-19 pandemic cannot be determined at this time, the outbreak has had and is expected to continue to have a significant adverse impact on the County and the County's financial condition.
+The COVID-19 pandemic has affected and is expected to continue to affect travel, commerce, global financial markets and worldwide economic growth.
+The COVID-19 pandemic has had significant impacts on the County and the County's financial condition, there can be no assurances that the County will not experience additional challenges and economic disruptions from the COVID-19 pandemic in the future, and the ultimate impact of the COVID-19 pandemic on the County's economy and financial condition cannot be determined at this time.

 No assurance can be provided that the COVID-19 pandemic and resulting economic disruption will not result in revenues to the County that are lower than projected herein.
+See "APPENDIX A - INFORMATION ABOUT THE COUNTY - COUNTY FINANCIAL CONDITION - COVID-19 Pandemic" herein.